manwar/perlweeklychallenge-club/challenge-099/abigail/README.md

 Output: 0
 ~~~~

 #### Example 4
 ~~~~
 Input: $S = "abcde" $P = "a*c?e"
 Output: 1
 ~~~~

+### Notes
+* We will be reading from standard input, one task perl line.
+We will
+  assume the string and pattern are separated by a space.

 ## [Unique Subsequence](https://perlweeklychallenge.org/blog/perl-weekly-challenge-099/#TASK2)